dotnet/performance/src/benchmarks/gc/docs/example.md

 This benchfile expects a Core_Root to have been moved to `bench/coreclr`.
 (Meaning it is now named `coreclr` instead of `Core_Root`.)

-(We would normally start an investigation with `collect: gc` or `collect: none` instead of `collect: thread_times` but for an example it's more convenient to only have to run tests once.)
+We would normally start an investigation with `collect: gc` or `collect: none` instead of `collect: thread_times` but for an example it's more convenient to only have to run tests once.

-(If you're impatient you could reduce `default_iteration_count`.)
+You can reduce the `default_iteration_count` to have your tests finish faster, although this might likely cause your results to be less accurate.

 Run with: